Helping you to transform your

 It’s important to note that this process of change isn’t always easy.
 It can involve facing difficult truths about oneself and making significant changes to one’s beliefs and behaviours.

-• Only subconscious beliefs that are incongruent with conscious beliefs can be changed energetically
+• Only subconscious beliefs that are incongruent with conscious beliefs can be energetically changed

 What is a Belief System?